 The Phaethon integrated amplifier is the only integrated amplifier that we are aware of in the world that incorporates an in-house custom made high quality transformer attenuator (volume control), only three gain stages and a unique “bridged single-ended” output stage biased in class A. This totally unique topology results in a highly open, transparent sound, free from any mechanical sounding artefacts.
 There is a palpable clarity & purity of sound and an immediacy, direct emotional connection.
 It just doesn’t get any better than a CDT-100 and a Phaethon for a two box front end (apart from the Phaethon SE, but that is another story…..).

 What you need now is a speaker that will interfere with this precious signal as little as possible.
 A speaker that can get out of the way, disappear and just release the music without affecting it or warping it in any way.
 This speaker also needs to have great balance, resolving power and scale.
 Enter the Wilson Benesch A.C.T.
-One Evolution, the company’s version of the 911.
+3Zero, the company’s version of the 911.
 Tracing its lineage back to 1991, this conservative speaker has been honed, evolved and steadily improved over the years and is like a mature, fine wine.
-It’s difficult to see any aspect of it that can still be improved.
-But in the context of this system, it just disappears and lets you hear the manifestation of these superb electronics upstream.
+It’s difficult to see any aspect of it that can still be improved, however this is exactly what Wilson Benesch have done in 2021.
+The 3Zero version has a new monocoque cabinet design made from biocarbon, a new tweeter, new tactic drivers, new crossovers and a downwards firing isobaric base system – the first A.C.T. speaker with a clamshell arranged bass system.
+In the context of this system, it just disappears and lets you hear the manifestation of these superb electronics upstream.